Big four auditors face break-up to restore trust

 UK accounting body ACCA said both elements will be hard to implement and could prove counter-productive.

-The EU plan bans so-called loan covenants whereby banks lend money to companies on condition the Big Four audit them.
+The EU plan also bans so-called loan covenants whereby banks lend money to companies on condition they are audited by one of the Big Four.

-In the UK, where PwC and Deloitte would have to split up if the EU rules go through unchanged, the Competition Commission is probing the sector and Britain said it will consider how the EU proposals fit in with this.
-Regulators in the United States are looking at audit firm rotation as well.
+The UK Competition Commission is already probing the sector and regulators in the United States are looking at audit firm rotation as well.

 (Reporting by Huw Jones; Editing by Helen Massy-Beresford and Erica Billingham)